 Our Principal Dentist, James Hayden is an experienced Implantologist and places all our dental implants on-site in Carmarthen.
 Having gained his certificate in Dental Implantology in 2012, he has since chosen to further his studies in Implant Dentistry and is currently completing a part time Masters Degree with a group of experts at the University of Edge Hill, Liverpool.
 James was also part of an academic team, who recently had an article 'Factors affecting the complexity of dental implant restoration - what is the current evidence and guidance?'
 (Wright, Hayden et al 2016) published in the British Dental Journal.

-Implant treatment at Hayden Dental costs from £2,000 per implant.
+Implant treatment at Hayden Dental costs from £2,250.
 Ask your Dentist for further more information, or if you would like to consider having Dental Implants.
 We offer a free initial consultation.
 A more detailed Full Implant Assessment is necessary before the procedure can be booked, which costs £95.